Leo Barry (jurist): Political career

+Judicial career

-Barry returned to his legal practice and was appointed to the bench in 1989 becoming a judge of the Trial Division of the Supreme Court of Newfoundland and Labrador.
-In 2007, he was appointed a judge of the Court of Appeal of the Supreme Court of Newfoundland and Labrador.
+Barry returned to his legal practice and was appointed to the bench on June 30, 1989 becoming a judge of the Trial Division of the Supreme Court of Newfoundland and Labrador.
+On April 2, 2007, he was appointed a judge of the Court of Appeal of the Supreme Court of Newfoundland and Labrador.
+He reached mandatory retirement on August 7, 2018.

 Barry was a rumoured candidate to replace Supreme Court of Canada Justice Michel Bastarache.
 However, Prime Minister Stephen Harper nominated Thomas Cromwell of Nova Scotia to fill the vacancy.

-Barry is one of two Court of Appeals judges to have been provincial MLA and provincial party leader; Clyde Wells, the former Chief Justice of the appeals court, is the other.